 Farmers’ markets

 Farmers’ markets are a must in Rome.
-You can buy local ingredients and eat well.
+You can buy local ingredients and eat well at the same time.
+The most popular markets include:

-- Mercato Testaccio Farmers’ Market – the best of the best.
+• Mercato Testaccio Farmers’ Market – the best of the best.
 For some, not only in Rome.
-It can be found 3 km southwest of Colosseo.
+It can be found 3 km southwest of the Colosseum.
 It is open every day except Sunday from 7am to 3:30pm.

 Fast food in Italian style

 A renowned street food place is PanDivino, for example.
-You can find it 600 metres from the Pantheon, if you walk towards the Vatican.
-The student district of Trastevere across the river is also known for its cheap food and markets.
+You will find it 600 metres from the Pantheon, as you walk towards the Vatican.

-- Italians are coffee lovers.
-They always have it AFTER they eat.
+• Italians are coffee lovers.
+They always have it after meals.

-- Going out to dinner?
-Don’t be surprised if many restaurants are still closed at 6 or 7 pm.
-In Italy, you dine late.
+• Going out to dinner?
+Don’t be surprised if many restaurants are still closed between 6-7pm.
+In Italy, dinner is late.

 Prices in Rome